-A trademark is a word, phrase, design, etc, that helps consumers identify the source of goods or services and distinguishes them from others.
+A trademark is a word, phrase, design, etc, that helps consumers identify the source of goods or services and distinguishes them from others goods or services.
 In that regard, a trademark, or service mark, is an important aspect of a business and can carry valuable goodwill.

-A business, or person, can apply for a federal registration for a trademark with the US Patent & Trademark Office.
+A business, or person, can apply for federal registration of a trademark with the US Patent & Trademark Office (“USPTO”).
 A mark must be in use (in commerce) in order to be registered, although one may file an ‘intent to use’ application for a mark not yet in use.
-An intent to use application may be allowed by the USPTO, but the mark will be registered only when the mark starts being used and proof of its use is provided to the USPTO.
+An intent to use application may be allowed by the USPTO, but the mark will be registered only when the mark starts being used, and proof of its use is provided to the USPTO.

-A trademark may be registered on the Principal register or on the Supplemental register.
+A trademark may be registered by the USPTO on the Principal Register or on the Supplemental register.
 The difference can be critical as far as your rights are concerned, you should speak to a trademark attorney for guidance for your particular trademark application.III.
 PRIORITY

-A federally registered trademark gives the owner priority nationwide.
+A federally-registered trademark gives the owner priority nationwide over subsequent users.
 The registered status provides the trademark owner rights to use it throughout the country.
-Having such superior rights, the owner may be able to stop others from using the mark for similar goods or services.IV.
+Having such superior rights, the owner may be able to stop others from using the mark for similar goods or services in the U.S.IV.
 INCONTESTABILITY

-After 5 years of continuous use after the mark has been registered, the trademark registration’s
+incontestability.
+After 5 years of continuous use of the mark after

 a) the mark is valid;